-The Metropolitan State Hospital was located in Waltham, Massachusetts and opened in 1930.
+The Metropolitan State Hospital was located in Waltham, Massachusetts, USA and opened in 1930.
 It was a facility to treat the mentally ill and at one time was the largest such hospital of its type in New England.
-It shared its grounds with The Gaebler Children’s Center for mentally ill youths.
-It’s been said that young patients were frequently sedated and disciplined.
+It shared its grounds with The Gaebler Children’s Center for mentally ill youth.